ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/tema3-web/jam.md

 The second option is pretty similar to the first, with the main difference being that your code hits an API running on _your_ server.
 The *server* could be just that, an app server running somewhere in house, but typically will be a [serverless](serverless) platform instead.
 Basically, instead of your code making an HTTP request to some remote domain, it requests your code which then itself requests data from the remote domain.

-Consider this example using the [Weather API](https://developer.here.com/documentation/weather/topics/overview.html) from HERE.
+Consider this example using the [Weather API](https://developer.here.com/documentation/weather/topics/overview.html) from https://developer.here.com/documentation/examples/rest/auto_weather/weather-forecast-7days-astronomy.
 Their API requires two specific authentication values, an `app_id` and `app_code`.
 If I put that in my client-side code, anyone could use it, which wouldn’t be desirable.
 I’m going to use a serverless proxy set up with [Netlify Functions](https://www.netlify.com/docs/functions/) to proxy requests to HERE’s API from my client side code.

 ```js
 const fetch = require("node-fetch");